 Tell me a bit about your professional life outside of LAB.

 My professional life is a variable mix of performing and teaching.
 I started teaching privately when I was 16… little ones.
 While in college I taught through the Young Musicians Foundation, and the UCLA Mentorship Program in Compton.
 I have also worked with Elemental Music, Education Through Music-Los Angeles, Santa Monica and Mira Costa High Schools.
 I was a teaching artist for the Los Angeles Philharmonic as well.
 Music Education is an important part of my portfolio.
 I have a private studio of violin and viola students.
 Also, I am an Adjunct Professor at Claremont Graduate University.
 As to my performing life, Alaska Airlines seems to see me more often than most as I hop around the country performing and teaching!
 I have started being invited to be artist-in-residence at several universities.
 I love introducing students to historical performance practice, artistic choices and artistic freedoms.
 I try to give them knowledge to make their own decisions in empowering ways.
 I do this with my high school students as well.
 It is always deeply satisfying to watch musicians own this process for themselves, at any age!

 If a musician is reading this interview and is thinking about joining LAB, what would you say to this individual?

-I will say that we started LAB to give everyone a chance to experience this music.
+I will say that we started LAB to give everyone a chance to experience this music hands-on, as it were.
 Doing, playing, the music was so important centuries ago… as important as listening.
 It was written for the performers.
 I think of Telemann… the jokes he puts in music to entertain the performers.
 We all got into this because we started playing this music and falling in love with it.
 Through LAB, my co-artistic director Alexa Haynes-Pilon and I want to provide a space for anyone in LA to experience the joy and the fun of playing Baroque music.

-For more on Lindsey, go to her website at: strandpolyak.com
+For more on Lindsey visit strandpolyak.com